xinyu0721g/SI507_Final_Project/README.md

 - There is a separate test file called database_test.py in database folder
 - This test file tests whether tables in database are correctly built and tables are correctly linked to each other
 - 2 test cases and 5 assertions
+- You need to cd to database folder to run this unittest

 ## Data Processing